Silex/rocketjob/index.md

 # Continue doing other work while the job runs
 ```

-Since the job is just a document stored in MongoDB we can check on it's
+Since the job is just a document stored in [MongoDB][3] we can check on it's
 status at any time:

 ```ruby